lukso-network/docs/docs/guides/fetch-data/read-asset-data.md

 // ...

 /*
- * Fetch the @param's Universal Profile's
+ * Fetch the ever issued assets from
- * issued assets
+ * the Universal Profile
  *
- * @param address of Universal Profile
+ * @param address of the Universal Profile
  * @return string JSON or custom error
  */
 async function fetchIssuedAssets(address) {